NbAiLab/notram/guides/setting_up_machines_for_training_tensorflow.md

-# Setting up machines for training
+# Create VM, buckets and TPU
 This goes through the process of setting up the machines necessary for training with Tensorflow on a TPU.
 With the new TPU VM architecture, this step is unnecessary.

 ## Create a VM